barmaui/barmaui/README.md

 - 👋 Hi, I’m @barmaui
 - 👀 I’m a Data Engineer specialised in GCP Cloud Architecture.
-- Currently actively looking for a new position in Montreal, Canada or remotely

 <!---
 barmaui/barmaui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.